John A. McClernand: Battle of Shiloh

 At the Battle of Shiloh on April 6–7, 1862, McClernand commanded the First Division of the Army of the Tennessee.
-On April 5, 1863, McClernand responded to rumors and reports that the Confederates were preparing a surprise attack by sending out a cavalry party to scout but they did not go in the right direction or far enough in any event.
-In the early morning of April 6, 1863, the regiment of Brigadier General William T. Sherman's Fifth Division on the left flank, stationed about a quarter-mile south and east of Shiloh Church, began to give way under Confederate attack and the colonel's panic.
+On April 5, 1862, McClernand responded to rumors and reports that the Confederates were preparing a surprise attack by sending out a cavalry party to scout but they did not go in the right direction or far enough in any event.
+In the early morning of April 6, 1862, the regiment of Brigadier General William T. Sherman's Fifth Division on the left flank, stationed about a quarter-mile south and east of Shiloh Church, began to give way under Confederate attack and the colonel's panic.
 McClernand had already begun to send troops forward to prevent Sherman's division from being outflanked.
 By 9:30 a.m., Sherman's division was being attacked by six Confederate brigades.
 After two hours of heavy fighting, Sherman's division fell back, despite some reinforcements from Brigadier General W. H. L. Wallace's Second Division.
 About 10:00 a.m., Sherman's and McClernand's divisions linked up in a new position.
 McClernand's division was organized but Sherman's men reached the new line only a few minutes before the Confederates.
 Sherman's and McClernand's divisions were pushed back through the "Hornet's Nest", but held a firm line at Pittsburgh Landing as night fell.
 With the help of reinforcements Grant routed the Confederates with a devastating counterattack on April 7.

-Political Maneuvering
+Political maneuvering

 McClernand's service as a major general was tainted by political maneuvering, which was resented by his colleagues.
 He communicated directly with his commander-in-chief, President Lincoln, offering his criticisms of the strategies of other generals, including Major General George B. McClellan's in the Eastern Theater and Grant's in the West.

-In October 1862, McClernand used his political influence with Illinois Governor Richard Yates to obtain a leave of absence to visit Washington, D.C. and President Lincoln, hoping to receive an important independent command.
-Secretary of War Edwin Stanton agreed to order him north to raise troops for the expedition against Vicksburg which he initially would lead.